-1DElectroStatic 1D electrostatic field map.
+- 1DElectroStatic 1D electrostatic field map.
 1D field maps are described by the on-axis field.
 Not implemented yet.
-A work around is to use a 1DDynamic field map with a very low frequency.

-1DMagnetoStatic 1D magnetostatic field map.
-See Section B.8.

-AstraMagnetoStatic 1D magnetostatic field map with possibly non-equidistant sampling.
+A work around is to use a 1DDynamic field map with a very low frequency. - 1DMagnetoStatic 1D magnetostatic field map.
+See Section B.8. - AstraMagnetoStatic 1D magnetostatic field map with possibly non-equidistant sampling.
 This file type is compatible with ASTRA field maps with small changes.
-See Section B.9.

-1DDynamic 1D dynamic electromagnetic field map.
-See Section B.10.

-AstraDynamic 1D dynamic electromagnetic field map with possibly non-equidistant sampling.
+See Section B.9. - 1DDynamic 1D dynamic electromagnetic field map.
+See Section B.10. - AstraDynamic 1D dynamic electromagnetic field map with possibly non-equidistant sampling.
 This file type is compatible with ASTRA field maps with small changes.
 See Section B.11.

-1DProfile1 This type of field map specifies the Enge functions (see [42]) for the entrance and exit fringe fields of a magnet.
-Currently this type of field map is only used by RBEND and SBEND elements see RBend (OPAL-t) and SBend (OPAL-t).
-See Section B.12.

-2DElectroStatic 2D electrostatic field map.
+- 2DElectroStatic 2D electrostatic field map.
 2D field maps are described by the electromagnetic field in one half-plane.
-See Section B.13.

-2DMagnetoStatic 2D magnetostatic field map.
-Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 file format as produced by Poisson [43].
-See Section B.14.

-2DDynamic 2D dynamic electromagnetic field map.
-Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 field format as produced by Superfish [43].
+See Section B.13. - 2DMagnetoStatic 2D magnetostatic field map.
+Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 file format as produced by Poisson [48].
+See Section B.14. - 2DDynamic 2D dynamic electromagnetic field map.
+Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 field format as produced by Superfish [48].
 See Section B.15.